jordinl/concurrent-http-requests-comparison/README.md

 ### Rust

 [lib/rust/reqwest/src/main.rs](lib/rust/reqwest/src/main.rs): Use [reqwest](https://docs.rs/reqwest/latest/reqwest/).
 This requires installing a few third party dependencies: reqwest, tokio and futures.
 It wasn't that difficult to get it working and I find the code to be more readable than go.
 It's the best performing.

-## Architecture

-Each language or runtime runs in a docker container, these live under [lib](lib).
-The docker service should read a list of URLs from stdin, fetch them concurrently based on the `CONCURRENCY` environment variable and print each response to stdout formatted as `$url,$code,$start_time,$duration,$body_length`.
-These results will be piped to a script that will then pretty print them and aggregate them.

-To make things consistent they are all set up the following way:
-* Use docker alpine images.
-* Request timeout is passed via the `REQUEST_TIMEOUT` environment variable, which defaults to 5 seconds.
-* User agent is passed via the `USER_AGENT` environment variable.
-* Redirects should be followed. .NET does not automatically follow https to http redirects and there's no way to disable this other than manually following them, so the results will show more redirects for .NET.

 ## Requirements